 Davis assembled her oval “nailed wooden bandbox[es]”(Annett) and lined them with old newspapers purchased from a neighbor.
 She then artfully adorned the outside of the boxes with neighbors’ wallpaper remnants.
 Each of Davis’s bandboxes bears her distinct label on the underside of the cover.

-These quality, beautiful boxes bartered and sold well in Jaffrey and neighboring towns, but it wasn’t enough to support herself, plus she had more inventory to disperse.
+These quality, beautiful boxes bartered and sold well in Jaffrey and neighboring towns, but it wasn’t enough to live on, plus she had more inventory to disperse.
 So, Davis expanded her sales route:

 It is recorded that